Basic information on the age old problem on sibling rivalry along with practical suggestions on how parents can solve the problem in their family.

 Search results for "sibling rivalry"

 All relationships have moments of tension, disagreement, and problem solving.
 The family unit is the first place where a child can learn conflict resolution especially related to sibling rivalry.
 One or more of the following tactics can help to bring peace to your home.
 1. Older children can participate in caring for a younger […]

 Parents can fall into many traps set by their children that set the stage for episodes of sibling rivalry.
 Child psychologist, Dr David Patlin tells parents how to spot some of these traps and to learn how to avoid them and reduce the number of “melt downs” cause by sibling rivalry.

-Raising school age children can be awesome.
+Raising school-age children can be awesome.
 Watching them try new activities, cheering them on at athletic events and applauding their accomplishments at recitals are usually some of the high points for most parents.
-However, achieving success is often preceded with frustration and sometimes learning to accept one’s weaknesses as will as celebrating and building […]
+However, achieving success is often preceded by frustration and sometimes learning to accept one’s weaknesses as well as celebrating and building on […]

 When a child takes the first step on his or her own, a new phase in development begins.
 At this stage, children are now free to roam around their world.
 It is a time for active exploration of their environment.
 Language development takes major leaps which leads to learning the names of objects of interest, […]